llpeterson/applications/infrastructure.md

 loop.
 This is sometimes called *zero-touch* management, and it implies two things have to happen.
-First, whereas historically operators used tools like SNMP to *monitor* the network, but had to log into any mishaving network device and use a command line interface (CLI) to fix the problem, zero-touch management implies that we also need to *configure* the network programatically.
-In other words, network management is equal parts reading status information and writing configuation information.
+First, whereas historically operators used tools like SNMP to *monitor* the network, but had to log into any misbehaving network device and use a command line interface (CLI) to fix the problem, zero-touch management implies that we also need to *configure* the network programmatically.
+In other words, network management is equal parts reading status information and writing configuration information.
 The goal is to build a closed control loop, although there will always be scenarios where the operator has to be alerted that manual intervention is required.